fabifont/fixcom/README.md

 ### Optional arguments
 Without value:
 - `-h`, `--help`: prints the info message
-- `-n`, `--no-space`: format without space after the command symbol
+- `-n`, `--no-space`: formats without space after the command symbol
   - Example: `# this is a comment` becomes `#this is a comment`
-- `-s`, `--spaces`: remove extra spaces after comment symbol
+- `-s`, `--spaces`: removes extra spaces after comment symbol
   - Example: `#     this   is a  comment` becomes `# this is a comment`
-- `-a`, `--all`: apply uppercase / lowercase to all words after comment symbol
+- `-a`, `--all`: applies uppercase / lowercase to all words after comment symbol
   - Example: `# THis Is A COMMent` becomes `# this is a comment` or `THIS IS A COMMENT` respecting excluded words

 With value: